matthewmummert5/lightcrypt/README.md

 #README

 ##Warning
-This software is a toy!
+THIS SOFTWARE IS A TOY!
 I wrote it as part of a fun project so that I could have my BeagleBone and Raspberry Pi send encrypted and authenticated messages to each other.
 I released it in case someone else finds it useful.
-Cryptography is hard, and I may have made a mistake.
-Especially since I like to use functions like `memcpy()` a lot, which is considered bad practice.
-Basically, I believe this software to be secure, but don't trust it with your life!
+Cryptography is hard, and I may have made a mistake - especially since I like to use functions like `memcpy()` and `malloc()` a lot.
+Basically, I believe this software to be secure, but then, I'm an an electrical engineer trying to write crypto.
+You have been warned!

 ##Installation Instructions